theauditor/PyEye/README.md

 PyEye
 ======
 A python binding for tesseract.
-This is a python binding for tesseract tested in linux.
+This is a python ~binding~ link/hack for tesseract tested in linux.
 It makes use of the PIL library.

 Requirements
 ------------